 With a range of different business structures available, setting up a limited company can be both time-consuming and expensive.
 This is largely due to the Spanish government invoking minimum financial requirements for those looking to incorporate in Spain.

 The rules and considerations around starting a business in Spain vary depending on the scope of your plans.
-The main types of business structure are as follows.
+You can find many services in Spain that can guide you through the process of setting up a business, such as:

 Self-employed workers in Spain